digital-asset/daml/docs/source/app-dev/bindings-java/codegen.rst

    :caption: Interfaces.daml

 The generated file for the interface definition can be seen below.
-Effectively it is a class that contains similar to the code for templates the inner types Contract & ContractId.
+Effectively it is a class that contains only the inner type ContractId because one will always only be able to deal with Interfaces via their ContractId.
-The main difference there is that the interface doesn't contain inner data but only choices which also reflects in the generated methods in the classes.
-There won't be any support for `CreateFrom` because the only possible way to interact with interfaces is via the ContractId.

 .. code-block:: java
   :caption: interfaces/TIf.java